matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 Let's transfer `1 ETH` to another account and pay `1 USDC` as a fee to the operator (zkSync account balance of the sender is going to be decreased by `1 ETH` and `1 USDCs`).

-The `transfer` method is a helper method that allows transfering `ETH` or any ERC20 token within a single interface.
+The `transfer` method is a helper method that enables transferring `ETH` or any ERC20 token within a single interface.

 ```typescript
 const amount = ethers.utils.parseEther("1.0");